Raghuram Rajan: «We Should Be on the Alert for More Problems»

 The broader question is, of course, how did we get here?

 The Federal Reserve has put out a report, talking about poor bank management, but also poor supervision.
 However, what doesn’t get any mention is the role of easy money for over ten years.
-At some point, we need to pay more attention to easy monetary policy also, creating the kind of financial vulnerabilities that lead to the problems we’re seeing today.
+At some point, we need to pay more attention to the role of easy monetary policy in creating the kind of financial vulnerabilities that led to the problems we’re seeing today.
 If there wasn’t a risk of systemic issues, you wouldn’t need these bank rescues, you could just let them fail.
 But the fact that you don’t want them to fail is because you worry about a spread or contagion, and that contagion comes from systemic factors like monetary policy.

 What brings you to this thesis?

-The next shock followed with the Covid crash in February/March 2020, whereupon the Fed intervened much more forcefully.
+The next shock followed with the Covid crash in March 2020, where the Fed intervened much more forcefully.

 Covid would have been a big crisis if the Fed hadn’t come in and flooded the markets with liquidity.
 At the same time, the federal government had to put in a huge amount of money to firms which then repaid their banks.
 In fact, loan losses during the pandemic were negligible relative to what was anticipated.
 That made us believe yet again that we shouldn’t worry about risks because eventually somebody will come and bail us out.
 This time, the Fed is raising interest rates at the same time as they’re withdrawing liquidity and it turns out to be a twin problem for these regional banks we’re talking about.